Akayo16/to-do_List/README.md

-#This is a to-do list using react and local storage
+#This is a to-do list with using react and local storage